 Need to file a complaint?
-Please contact the SRI Executive Director, Anne Krolikowski, at email@example.com.
+Please contact the SRI Executive Director, Leah Miller, at email@example.com.

 An author who submits a presentation to the Annual Meeting must have intentions of attending, registering, and presenting at the meeting once the submission is accepted into the program.
 Repeated or consecutive last-minute cancellations by presenters may result in future submissions being denied.

 Registration cancellation must be in writing to the SRI administrative office in Milwaukee, WI.
 Registration fees will be refunded, less a $50.00 administrative fee if the request is made prior to advance registration deadline date of the current year.
 Registration Fees will be refunded at 50% of the total registration cost if the request is made between the advance registration deadline date of the current year and the online registration deadline date of the current year.